downerj/shadertest/README.md

 # shadertest
 An interactive GLSL vertex/fragment shader playground in C++17.

+## Usage
+At the moment, all shaders and options must be passed in as command-line arguments.
+Consult the help string (e.g. `shadertest --help`) for more information.

 ## Building
 This version of the software successfully builds with debug flags on Ubuntu Linux 24.10 (GNU Make + GCC) and Windows 11 (Visual Studio + MSVC).